Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Results

-\textbf{Only a small number of labels is needed to capture the basin structure.} Our framework does not require large datasets.
-As in \cref{fig:socp:merit_num_labels}, performance improves rapidly until a certain number of labels and then saturates, indicating that the coarse topology of the solution manifold is captured early.
-As additional labels are added, the dataset increasingly includes previously unseen hard instances, leading to lower merit but potentially more robust performance.
-In the synthetic optimization benchmark, we observe significant solution improvements with as few as 800 inaccurate labels (\cref{tab:socp:main}).
-This resonates with the Geometric Scaling derived in \cref{proposition_4}: the critical number of labels is governed by the intrinsic dimension of the solution manifold $d_{\text{eff}}$ and the basin margin $m_\theta$, rather than the ambient problem dimension.
-Having \emph{some} labels is indeed helpful; \cref{tab:socp:fsnet_from_penalty} shows that bootstrapping the hard-constraint SSL method without labels (i.e., using soft-constraint model) results in worse average optimality and feasibility than our framework.
+\textbf{(2) Only small numbers of labels are needed to provide structured, effective warm starts.} As shown in Figure~\ref{fig:socp:merit_loss_budgets} (right) for the synthetic optimization benchmark, performance improves rapidly with the number of labels and then saturates, indicating that the coarse structure of the solution manifold is captured early.
+As additional labels are added, the data set increasingly includes previously unseen hard instances, leading to a lower merit loss and potentially more robust performance.
+Our framework achieves significant solution improvements with as few as 800 inaccurate labels, while SL baselines with $10\times$ more labels still fall short (Table~\ref{tab:socp:main}).
+Having \emph{some} labels is indeed helpful; Table~\ref{tab:socp:fsnet_from_penalty} shows that warm-starting the hard-constraint SSL method without labels (i.e., using a penalty method for the warm start) results in worse average optimality and feasibility.